AdaCore/training_material/courses/rust_essentials/160_lifetimes/04-lifetime_elision.rst

 - :dfn:`Lifetime elision` rules can be applied

+  -  Each reference parameter gets its own lifetime

+  -  If there is only one input lifetime, it is used for the return value

+  -  If first parameter is :rust:`self`, that lifetime is used

 - Compiler automatically assigns lifetimes using these rules

 - Essentially, syntactic shorthand (not inference)